-Students and eligible parents have the right to access the student's educational records upon written request to the Office of the General Counsel.
+Students and eligible parents have the right to access the student's educational records upon written request to university officials.
 An exception to this policy is made for requests from students or others for transcripts and degree information, which may be made directly to the Office of the Registrar.
 Requests for disclosure of educational records may be made by electronic signature when available.
 Each department/division of the university will determine if it will assess fees for copies of an educational record or transmission of an educational record to another party.
-All requests for changes to a student's educational record must be made in writing to the office of the General Counsel.
+All requests for changes to a student's educational record must be made in writing to the University Registrar or Academic Advising Professionals.